itsiiromiuy/model-rubik-cube-recognition-with-tensorflow.js-retinanet/README.md

 sdk_version: 4.19.2
 app_file: app.py
 pinned: false
-license: apache-2.0
 ---

-# 🎲 Rubik's Cube Recognition with TensorFlow.js RetinaNet
+# # 🎲 Rubik's Cube Recognition with TensorFlow.js RetinaNet

-This project provides a deep learning solution for recognizing Rubik's Cube patterns using TensorFlow.js and RetinaNet-SpineNet-49.
+This is a deep learning model that can recognize and analyze Rubik's cubes in images.
+The model is built using TensorFlow.js and RetinaNet architecture.

+## Features

+- Upload images of Rubik's cubes
+- Real-time cube detection
+- Simple and intuitive interface

+## How to Use

+1. Visit the live demo
+2. Upload an image containing a Rubik's cube
+3. Get instant detection results

+## Technical Details

+- Built with TensorFlow and Gradio
+- Uses computer vision techniques for cube detection
+- Optimized for web deployment

+## Local Development

+To run this project locally:

+1. Clone the repository
+2. Install dependencies: `pip install -r requirements.txt`
+3. Run the app: `python app.py`

+## License

+MIT License

 ## 🌟 Model Description